13 Fun Math Games for Kids | Free Kids Math Resources

 Spin the wheel, and give the players a math problem where the answer matches the color that you spun!
 You can test multiple math concepts by assigning different math tasks to each body part.

 This game is a cross between Scrabble and a multiplication table.
 Each player draws tiles with answers and has to fit them onto the grid in the correct location, but you must place a tile adjacent to an existing tile.

 This game can be modified to work for any mathematical operation that can be expressed in a grid.

-Have each square in the 3x3 grid have a math problem.
-The players take turns picking a square and answering the question inside.
+Who doesn’t love a Tic Tac Toe game?
+You can recreate this classic experience by making each square in the 3x3 grid have a math problem.
+The kids take turns picking a square and answering the question inside.
 If they get the answer right, they place their X or O in that square.

 If they get it wrong, they don’t put anything in the square.
 The first player to get three Xs or Os in a row wins.

 You can incorporate math into any board games your kids enjoy by creating a bank of questions and picking a question depending on what number they roll on the dice.

 They have to correctly answer the question in order to move forward!